MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 >
 > After the live session, you can access over 40 on-demand sessions at [aka.ms/BCYouTube](https://aka.ms/BCYouTube).

+Are you a Microsoft partner working with [!INCLUDE [prod_short](../includes/prod_short.md)] and looking for relevant resources?
+Find everything you need in this article and remember to bookmark [aka.ms/BCAll](https://aka.ms/BCAll).

 ## Hot topics right now